open/close all folders

-- In the second book of Mistborn: The Original Trilogy, Elend Venture converts to the Church Of The Survivor for complex political reasons.
+In the second book of Mistborn: The Original Trilogy, Elend Venture converts to the Church Of The Survivor for complex political reasons.
 One of the more uncomfortable aspects of this is that said Church regards his girlfriend, Vin, as a deity.
 She does not agree with this assessment.

-- Becky, the fangirl expy, from Supernatural was dating Chuck for a while, who, as it turns out, might have actually been God.
+> - Becky, the fangirl expy, from Supernatural was dating Chuck for a while, who, as it turns out, might have actually been God.
 As of the latter part of season 10, Chuck being God is confirmed.

-- Almost every male god in Classical Mythology, but especially Zeus.
+> - Almost every male god in Classical Mythology, but especially Zeus.
 As far as he was concerned, anything fair game.
 Most of the goddesses were a bit less prolific than their male counterparts, but Aphrodite also did a lot of seducing.

-- There are Chinese legends and poems about shamans, male and female, gaining their power from romantic unions with spirits or deities.
+> - There are Chinese legends and poems about shamans, male and female, gaining their power from romantic unions with spirits or deities.

-- There are similarly many stories in Strange Tales From A Chinese Studio of poor, unfortunate scholars randomly ending up with hot fox spirits/ghosts/the spirit of a butterfly, etc. Such stories either end with the spirit lady being killed because she caused the scholar to get sick via life-draining sex, or the scholar and spirit living happily ever after and having several sons, all of whom become great bureaucrats.
+> - There are similarly many stories in Strange Stories from a Chinese Studio of poor, unfortunate scholars randomly ending up with hot fox spirits/ghosts/the spirit of a butterfly, etc. Such stories either end with the spirit lady being killed because she caused the scholar to get sick via life-draining sex, or the scholar and spirit living happily ever after and having several sons, all of whom become great bureaucrats.

-- A Japanese story features Oumononushi, the god/spirit of Mount Miwa.
+> - A Japanese story features Oumononushi, the god/spirit of Mount Miwa.
 Oumononushi was married to a woman called Yamato Totohimomosohime, but visited her only at night.
 When she asked him to show her his true form, he hid in her comb case, where she found him as a small snake.
 She was so alarmed, Oumononushi fled to Mount Miwa, and Totohimomosohime felt so ashamed, she used chopsticks to stab herself mortally in the genitals.